3ll3d00d/gradle/design-docs/extensible-test-frameworks.md

 so that I can minimise the cost of introducing new frameworks.

-As a gradle user, I would like support for "new" test frameworks to be achieved through plugins alone so that the community can provide support for any chosen framework and so that the gradle core is not bloated by support by each and every test framework.
+As a gradle user, I would like support for "new" test frameworks to be achieved through plugins alone so that the community can provide support for any chosen framework hence minimising bloat in the gradle core.

 Design
 ======